Find Trade Colleges

 Sales Engineer Employment Estimates

-In the United States, there were 74,900 jobs for Sales Engineer in 2016.
+In 2016, there was an estimated number of 74,900 jobs in the United States for Sales Engineer.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 5,200 new jobs for Sales Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 8,300 job openings in this field each year.
+The BLS estimates 8,300 yearly job openings in this field.

 undefined